 Sotomayor responded by calling that man to the witness stand and asking him what his name was.
 And the man didn’t say “Christopher Simac.”
 He said, under oath, that his name was “David P. Armanentos.”

 In that courtroom, at least, there was no requirement that the defendant sit in the chair that defendants typically occupy.
 In a last-minute effort to get his client acquitted, Sotomayor decided to use this to his advantage.
-Simac, it turned out, looked a lot like Armanentos, a temporary law clerk who was working for Sotomayor.
+Simac, it turned out, looked a lot like Armanentos, and was a temporary law clerk who was working for Sotomayor.
 So he had them dress somewhat similarly — they both donned striped shirts and wore glasses — but switch positions.
 Armanentos sat where the defendant typically would while Simac remained in the gallery, in view of the witness stand but not where the officer would normally focus his attention.

 The ruse worked; as the New York Times reported, “the good news for the defense was that Associate Judge Donald J. Hennessy gave a directed verdict of not guilty.” as the prosecution failed to establish that Simac was the culprit.
 But Sotomayor’s victory came at a price.
 Judge Hennessy held Sotomayor in criminal contempt for “conduct calculated to embarrass, hinder or obstruct a court in its administration of justice or to derogate from its authority or dignity” and smacked him with a $500 fine.